viren15152/Model-View-Controller-CMS-Tech-Blog/README.md

 3. To start the app, use the command npm start.

 ## Usage
-Once you have installed the application you can go to localhost:3001 in your default browser, You can then sign up (you must enter a password of a minimum of 8 characters).
-Once you have signed up you can create new blog posts and delete old ones as the you desire.
+You can access the application via the deployed link in your default browser, You can then sign up (you must enter a password of a minimum of 8 characters).
+Once you have signed up you can create your own new blog posts and delete old ones as the you desire.
 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first